histefanhere/geek-wars/README.md

 #### Formatting codes

-If you've used colour/format codes in vanilla servers then this may be familiar to you.
+If you've used colour/format codes in servers before then this may be familiar to you.
 These tags start with a `&` followed by some symbol, the available codes are:

 <img src="images/ColourCodes.png" alt="Bukkit Colour Codes" style="width:400px;"/>